 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 4 / 4

-New Zealanders are able to organize political parties without undue legal restrictions or influence, and political parties are free to campaign for support.
+New Zealanders are able to organize political parties without undue legal restrictions or other obstacles, and parties are free to operate and campaign for support.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-Opposition parties can potentially change with each parliamentary election.
-Power has traditionally fluctuated between the center-left Labour Party and the center-right National Party.
-Currently, the National Party represents a strong opposition, holding 56 seats in Parliament.
+The political system features regular democratic transfers of power between rival parties after elections.
+Power has traditionally alternated between the center-left Labour Party and the center-right National Party.
+Currently, the National Party serves as a strong opposition force in Parliament.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 4 / 4

-People are generally able to express their political preferences without undue influence from powerful groups.
-However, several studies in recent years have claimed that some lawmakers and parties have accepted sizable political donations from Chinese businesspeople and other Chinese figures, raising the possibility that such donations might influence their politics.
+People are generally able to act on their political preferences without undue influence from powerful groups.
+However, several studies in recent years have claimed that some lawmakers and parties have accepted sizable political donations from Chinese businesspeople and other Chinese figures, raising the possibility that such donations might influence their positions.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 4 / 4

 Political rights and electoral opportunities are granted to all New Zealand citizens, and permanent residents have the right to vote.
 Seven of Parliament’s constituency seats are reserved for representatives of the Māori population, though Māori may also vote or run in general electoral districts.
-In the 2017 parliamentary elections, Golriz Ghahraman, from Iran, became the first refugee to be elected as a member of Parliament.
+In the 2017 elections, Golriz Ghahraman, from Iran, became the first refugee to win a seat in Parliament.

 Women are relatively well represented in politics, and the government has taken steps to encourage their participation.
 Ardern is the third woman to serve as the country’s prime minister.